 C – Cold Sores

-There’s a reason colds sores often erupt on your holidays: the sun.
-A known immune system suppressant, intense sunlight allows the virus that causes cold sores to reactivate, so pack a tube of Zovirax Cold Sore Cream just in case.
+There’s a reason cold sores often erupt on holiday: the sun.
+A known immune system suppressant, intense sunlight allows the virus that causes the blisters to reactivate, so pack a tube of Zovirax Cold Sore Cream just in case.

-Steering clear of clear of foods like peanuts, soybeans, chocolate, oats and wholewheat may help too.
-“These foods contain high levels of an amino acid called arginine, which can precipitate cold sores,” says nutritional therapist Denise Mortimore.
+Steering clear of foods like peanuts, soybeans, chocolate, oats and wholewheat may help too.
+“These contain high levels of an amino acid called arginine, which can precipitate cold sores,” says nutritional therapist Denise Mortimore.

 D – Dry Shampoo

 Remedy the problem in an instant with a dry shampoo like Bumble and Bumble Pret-a-Powder or Batiste Original Shampoo, applying to the roots where hair tends to be greasiest.
-It’ll help keep your hair smelling fresh and clean too.
+Doing so will also help keep your hair smelling fresh and clean.

 E – Emergency Measures

 Luggage gone AWOL?
 Forgotten to pack shaving cream?
-Fear not, at a push you can clean your teeth with a slice of lime dipped in salt, treat spots by dabbing them with a little neat vodka and create a basic body scrub from salt and olive oil.
+Fear not.
+At a push you can clean your teeth with a slice of lime dipped in salt, treat spots by dabbing them with neat vodka and create a basic body scrub from salt and olive oil.

 F – Fragrance

-Heat intensifies fragrance, making strong, amber, vetiver or wood-based scents seem overpowering, so think about switching to a lighter, fresher, more summery EDT.
+Heat intensifies fragrance, making strong, amber, vetiver or wood-based scents seem overpowering.
+So think about switching to a lighter, fresher, more summery eau de toilette.

-“Ones with fresh citrus notes like lemon, bergamot and grapefruit are perfect for summer,” says Richard Hawkins, Director of Education & Training at Guerlain.
+“Ones with fresh citrus notes like lemon, bergamot and grapefruit are perfect for summer,” says Richard Hawkins, director of education and training at French skincare brand Guerlain.

 Try Tom Ford’s Portofino Neroli, 4711, Dior’s Eau Sauvage, Acqua di Parma Colonia or Geo F Trumper’s Extract of Limes.
-Keep it chilled in the fridge for extra freshness.
+And for an extra hit of freshness, keep the bottle chilled in the fridge.